csev/dj4e/assn/mdn/paw_details.md

 <a href="http://mdntutorial.pythonanywhere.com/catalog" target="_blank">http://mdntutorial.pythonanywhere.com/catalog</a>
 and explore the list and detail views.

-* Finish the author challenge.
-In the `templates/catalog/author_detail.html` file when you want to loop through all the books for a particular author, use the following pattern.
+* You do not have to do the the author challenge.
+If you do, in the `templates/catalog/author_detail.html` file when you want to loop through all the books for a particular author, use the following pattern.

         {% for book in author.book_set.all %}